Nooruzbai/flask_shop/README.md

 5. In the main directory "flask_shop_app" create a ".flaskenv" file.
 6. Fill the file with folowing data:
 FLASK_APP="source"
-FLASK_DEBUG=TRUE
+FLASK_DEBUG=TRUE(In development mode, if not put FALSE)

 7. If you are running "Docker" services please run: sudo docker compose up --build

 8. If you want to run locally please run: flask run

-9.
+9. Please register and login with right credentials.

-If you have ecountered any issues please write me to nooruzbay@gmail.com
+If you have encountered any issues, please write me to "nooruzbay@gmail.com".